-A combined space–time and spectral analysis confirms that the wavelength (and thus the wavevector) is preserved while the frequency content is continuously redistributed during the smooth temporal ramp, so that temporal refraction generates a strong negative-frequency component at $-0.42$~GHz from an incident packet at $4.09$~GHz (Fig.~\ref{fig:fig_4}j,k).
+A combined space--time and spectral analysis confirms that the wavelength (and thus the wavevector) is preserved while the frequency is continuously changed during the smooth temporal ramp, so that temporal refraction generates a strong negative-frequency component at $-0.42$~GHz from an incident packet at $4.09$~GHz (Fig.~\ref{fig:fig_4}g,h).